lachrist/aran/README.md

 2. `setup`: JavaScript code for initializing the execution phase -- i.e.: globally defining the aran object of the execution/analysis phase.

 The below table introduces by example the set of traps Aran may insert.
+Traps starting with a upper-case letter are simple observers and their return values are discarded while the value returned by lower-case traps may be used inside expressions.
-All traps are independently optional and they all receive as last argument an integer which is the index of the AST node.
+All traps are independently optional and they all receive as last argument an integer which is the index of the [Esprima](http://esprima.org) AST node that triggered the trap.
+The very first trap to be triggered is always `Ast` which receives the indexed [Esprima](http://esprima.org) AST tree of the instrumented code.
-In the table below, the number `123` is used as dummy index.
+In the table below, `123` is used as a dummy index.

  Traps                                       | Target              | Instrumented
 :--------------------------------------------|:--------------------|:------------------------------------------------------
-`Ast(tree, index)`                           |                     | `Ast(..., 123)`
+`Ast(tree, index)`                           |                     |
 `Strict(index)`                              | `'use strict';`     | `'use strict';`<br>`aran.trap.Strict(123);`
 `literal(value, index)`                      | `'foo'`             | `aran.traps.literal('foo', 123)`
 **Environment**                              |                     |